TE10: Body

 One of the innovations in Soviet locomotive factories was semi-monocoque construction - the principle of whole body supporting structure (what the US would call a carbody structure).
-This had previously been used only by the Czechoslovakian CHS1 electric locomotives and the Riga ER1 electric train.
+This had previously been used only by the Czechoslovak CHS1 electric locomotives and the Riga ER1 electric train.
 The body of the locomotive was based on two three-axle trucks like the TE3 predecessor.

 With much less weight than the two-unit locomotive TE3, a single TE10 diesel locomotive could successfully replace a pair of TE3s.

 Derivative designs

 This single unit design formed the basis for a family of locomotives that was built for over 30 years and ranged from single unit passenger locomotives TEP10 through two and three unit freight locomotives 2TE10 3TE10 to four unit very heavy freight 4TE10U engines.